-The Group's right-of-use assets relates to lease payments for computer equipment and motor vehicles under hire purchase arrangement.
-The average lease term ranges from 5 to 9 years (2021: 1 to 4 years).
+The Group's right-of-use assets relates to lease payments for computer equipment and motor vehicles under hire purchase arrangement and lease for office premises.
+The average lease term ranges from 2 to 9 years (2022: 2 to 9 years).